-We will implement TOD nodes and related transportation planning initiatives through the Cities' comprehensive plans, land use ordinances, capital investment programs related to circulation infrastructure, and the menu of development incentives offered.
-TOD nodes would be key locations where One Climate Future policies converge: policies related to efficient built form, energy efficient construction and renovations, affordable housing, resilience, park and food accessibility, and transit improvements all contribute to an effective and sustainable TOD model.
+We will implement TOD nodes and related transportation planning initiatives through the Cities' comprehensive plans, land use ordinances, capital investment programs related to circulation infrastructure, and the menu of development incentives offered.62 TOD nodes would be key locations where One Climate Future policies converge: policies related to efficient built form, energy efficient construction and renovations, affordable housing, resilience, park and food accessibility, and transit improvements all contribute to an effective and sustainable TOD model.
 The Cities will focus on offering density bonuses and other incentives to induce desirable TOD projects in the TOD nodes.
 Model land use policies include considering appropriate use of density minimums, parking maximums, and mixed-use ratio requirements.
-TIF districts at TOD nodes and along connecting corridors should be explored to generate revenue to support transit system expansion and infrastructure upgrades (see action TLU 1.1).

-- Work with residents, businesses, transit providers, and the development community to identify a set of transitoriented development nodes, and conduct an assessment of TOD barriers and opportunities with the TOD Standard and other national best-practices as a baseline measurement framework. - Include a focus on identifying and creating policies that support TOD development within the Comprehensive Plan Update, anticipated for a 2024 adoption; this update shall include direction for zoning and other policy amendments that would reinforce and implement TOD goals (South Portland). - Update the geographic area of existing transit-oriented development TIF districts to align with identified transit-oriented development nodes (South Portland).
+TIF districts at TOD nodes and along connecting corridors should be explored to generate revenue to support nsit system expansion and infrastructure upgrades (see on TLU 1.1).
+Work to implement complete neighborhoods in residential sections of Portland as described in Portland's Plan 2030 . acci on 120 m/, Explore TOD tax increment financing (TIF) districts on Ou r Next Steps Forest Ave, Brighton Ave, and Washington Ave (Portland).
+Work with residents, businesses, transit providers, and the development community to identify a set of transit- oriented development nodes, and conduct an assessment of TOD barriers and opportunities with the TOD Standard and other national best-practices as a baseline measurement framework.
+Include a focus on identifying and creating policies that support TOD development within the Comprehensive Plan Update, anticipated for a 2024 adoption; this update shall include direction for zoning and other policy amendments that would reinforce and implement TOD goals (South Portland).
+Update the geographic area of existing transit-oriented development TIF districts to align with identified transit- oriented development nodes (South Portland).